vbocan/qrng-data-diode/README.md

 See [CITATION.cff](CITATION.cff) for structured citation metadata.

-## Contributing

-We welcome contributions from the community:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-For major changes, please open an issue first to discuss proposed modifications.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.